dchaplin/graphql-track-service/README.md

 -   Run `yarn test` to run the tests

+### Assumptions (Big assumptions)

+- For the purpose of this exercise I have assumed 1 artist name per track to lower complexity.
+- The arcCloud api often returns multiple results for a combination of song name and artist name.
+I have assumed the first result is the correct track and saved that one.
+This was also to lower complexity and not for the real world.

 ### Notes

 -   There is no .env but this would be the next thing to do as I have committed the arcCloud api token in the service file.
 This token has very limited readonly access.